 Winks, Q. (2014).
 Culture Smart Tanzania.
 London: Kuperard.

-Meals are simple, delicious, and cooked over a charcoal fire.
-Common dishes might include the national dish, ugali, a mixture of maize, flour and water and is similar to corn-meal, chapati (Indian flat bread), mandazi (raised fried bread), chips mayai (a french fry omelet), stir-fried cabbage and carrots, eggs, rice, fried potatoes, red beans, stewed greens, fish, chicken, stewed tomatoes, onions, avocados, papaya, bananas, plantains, and cassava root.
+Meals are simple, delicious, and cooked over a wood or charcoal fire.
+Common dishes might include the national dish, ugali, a mixture of maize, flour and water and is similar to corn-meal, chapati (Indian flat bread), mandazi (raised fried bread), chips mayai (a french fry omelet), stir-fried cabbage and carrots, eggs, rice, fried potatoes, red beans, stewed greens, fish, chicken, stewed tomatoes, onions, avocados, papaya, bananas, plantains, and cassava.